vectordotdev/vector/rfcs/2021-05-17-7469-load-balancing-aggregators.md

 * [ ] Which reverse proxy to use?
 HAProxy, NGINX, Envoy, Traefik, etc. It should be widely used, battle-tested, support most/all protocols Vector uses, and preferably well understood by mutliple members of our team.
 * [ ] Should built-in load balancing capabilities be explored (where possible)?
 Internal load balancing options would simplify operations for end users who are all-in on Vector.
-* [ ] Do we always need to ensure requests are made to the same downstream aggregator, or only a specific subset of requests?
+* [x] Do we always need to ensure requests are made to the same downstream aggregator, or only a specific subset of requests? - Default to consistent connections
 * [ ] Is a generic reverse proxy "context aware" enough to ensure data is always routed as required?
 * [ ] Each `source` needs its unique port; what defaults and/or templating do we provide to the load balancer?